AUTUMN SEASON 2019

 Ravel String Quartet in F major

-Made up of four of our outstanding young artists, the Ophelia Quartet made their concert debut earlier this summer at the West Cork Chamber Music Festival.
-Mendelssohn wrote his Op.13 quartet as a teenager, just a few months after Beethoven’s death, and in deep fascination with the master’s late quartets.
-Shostakovich’s seventh quartet was written in 1960 in memory of his first wife, Nina who had died suddenly a few years previously.
+Made up of four of our most outstanding young artists, the Ophelia Quartet made their concert debut earlier this summer at the West Cork Chamber Music Festival.
+Mendelssohn wrote his celebrated Op.13 quartet as a teenager, just a few months after Beethoven’s death, and in deep fascination with the master’s late quartets.
+Shostakovich’s seventh quartet was written in 1960 and is the shortest of the composer’s fifteen extraordinary string quartets.
+It is a masterpiece of concise expressivity, capturing a wide range of often conflicting emotions.
 Ravel’s 1903 quartet exudes a heady blend of classicism and exoticism which has seen it become a firm favourite amongst both musicians and audiences.

 Jessie Ann Richardson